-- 50. The concept of 'unreasonable disclosure' involves determining whether the public interest in disclosure of official information is outweighed by the interest in protecting a person's right to privacy in the circumstances. - 51.
-The Victorian Court of Appeal has held there is 'no absolute bar to providing access to documents which relate to the personal affairs of others', and the exemption under section 33(1) 'arises only in cases of unreasonable disclosure' and '[w]hat amounts to an unreasonable disclosure of someone's personal affairs will necessarily vary from case to case'.
+- 49. The Victorian Supreme Court of Appeal has held there is 'no absolute bar to providing access to documents which relate to the personal affairs of others', and the exemption under section 33(1) 'arises only in cases of unreasonable disclosure' and '[w]hat amounts to an unreasonable disclosure of someone's personal affairs will necessarily vary from case to case'.
 11 Further, '[t]he protection of privacy, which lies at the heart of section 33(1), is an important right that the FOI Act properly protects.
 However, an individual's privacy can be invaded to a lesser or greater degree'.
-12 - 52.
-I have given weight to the following factors in determining whether disclosure of the personal affairs information would be unreasonable in the circumstances: - (a) The nature of the personal affairs information
+12 - 50.
+I have given weight to the following factors in determining whether disclosure of the personal affairs information would be unreasonable in the circumstances:

+(a) The nature of the personal affairs information

-The documents, as described in the Applicant's request, should any exist, would be Child Protection documents and would contain confidential and sensitive personal affairs information regarding the Applicant's child or children, other third parties and the Agency's administration and enforcement of the CYF Act.
+The documents, as described in the Applicant's request, should any exist, would be Child Protection documents and would contain confidential and sensitive personal affairs information regarding the Applicant's child, other third parties and the Agency's administration and enforcement of the CYF Act.